Skip to main content

 What Is the Role of the Genetic Information Nondiscrimination Act?

 GINA introduces another layer of protection, focusing specifically on genetic information.
 This includes not only the results of genetic tests but also your family medical history.
-GINA makes it illegal for employers to use in employment decisions.
+GINA makes it illegal for employers to use genetic information in employment decisions.
 In the context of wellness programs, this has a very specific application.
 An employer is generally prohibited from offering you an incentive in exchange for your genetic information, including your family medical history.

 This creates a practical consideration for how wellness questionnaires are designed.
-If a health includes questions about your family’s health history, the employer must make it clear that you will receive the full incentive whether or not you answer those specific questions.
+If a health risk assessment includes questions about your family’s health history, the employer must make it clear that you will receive the full incentive whether or not you answer those specific questions.
 You cannot be penalized for protecting your family’s private medical information.

 This protection extends to your spouse as well.
 An employer can offer an incentive for a spouse to participate in a wellness program, but not in exchange for the spouse providing their own genetic information.